Of Commerce, Counsel & the Coin

 salary deferred · default fund chosen for you · the Big Three, paid

-The default investment option in nearly every corporate retirement plan in the Anglosphere is a target-date fund constructed from index funds managed by the Big Three.
-Your salary deferral, automatic and tax-advantaged, is routed directly into BlackRock, Vanguard, or State Street, generally without your noticing and almost always without your asking.
-You cannot opt out of feeding the machine.
-You can only choose the velocity at which you do so.
+The default investment option in nearly every corporate retirement plan in the Anglosphere is a target-date fund constructed from index funds managed by the Big Three, so your salary deferral, automatic and tax-advantaged, is routed directly into BlackRock, Vanguard, or State Street, generally without your noticing and almost always without your asking.
+The plan offers no way to opt out of feeding the machine, only a choice of the velocity at which you do it.

 v.